LaurentiuGabriel/gpt-trading-agent/README.md

 - "analyze AAPL": The assistant will fetch financial data for the specified ticker (e.g., AAPL), use GPT-4o to analyze it, and provide a recommendation.
 If the recommendation is actionable (BUY, SELL, SHORT), a button will appear to execute the trade.

 - "sell AAPL": If you have a position in the specified ticker, the assistant will ask for confirmation and provide a button to execute the sale.

+- "check house and senate trades for {ticker}" - shows all the trades done by Congress officials for that stock.

 ### Portfolio Performance
 This page provides a comprehensive overview of your investment activities.
 It includes: